636 Kolpwood Avenue Northwest

 Habitat Loss

 90% of wild prairies and grasslands have been destroyed, and with them, more than two-thirds of all wildlife (Our Planet, 2019).
-Let’s restore native flowers and wild lawns.
+We can restore native plants, trees, and wild lawns.

 Pesticide Use

-Over 1 billion pounds of pesticides were used in the U.S. last year (Whole Foods, 2023), about 60 million pounds were used in homes and gardens (Xerces Society, 2023).
-Let’s eliminate chemical pesticides and foster natural predation.
+Over 1 billion pounds of pesticides were used in the U.S. in 2022 (Whole Foods, 2023).
+About 60 million pounds were used in homes and gardens (Xerces Society, 2023).
+We can eliminate chemical pesticides.

 Climate Warming

-By 2050, most of Ohio could see an additional 2-3 months per year with days above 86 degrees (American Resiliency, 2022).
-Bees have been on Earth for 130 million years and can’t adapt fast enough.
-Let’s restore tree canopy.
+By 2050, most of Ohio could experience an additional 2-3 months per year with days above 86 degrees (American Resiliency, 2022).
+Bees have been on Earth for 130 million years and can’t adapt fast enough to climate changes and extreme weather events.
+We can restore tree canopy.

 “We have now entered the world’s sixth mass extinction event, the biggest and most rapid global biodiversity crisis since a meteor ended the age of the dinosaurs.
 Bumble bees are the best pollinators we have in wild landscapes.
 If declines continue at this pace, many of these species could vanish forever within a few decades.